 Pros: Lightweight.
 Recommended by Matt Graham of the Discovery Channel.
 Patented Design.

 Cons: Too bulky for backpacking.
 Stays hot for a long time after fire is put out.

-We really like the Solo Stove Campfire edition.
+I really like the Solo Stove Campfire edition.
 It comes with two pots and makes cooking for larger groups or your family easy. it has a patented twin wall design which is a natural convection system.
 This ensures the most efficient burn of the wood and also means there isn’t much smoke during the burning process.
 You’ll also end up using much less wood than an open campfire.
-Its our #2 Winner because it stays hot for a long time after the fire is out.
+Its my #2 Winner because it stays hot for a long time after the fire is out.

 At 5.7 lbs we think this setup is a bit too heavy for backpacking but if you are interested in the backpacking version of this technology have a look here:

 Pros: Lightweight.
 Easy to use.
 Portable.
 Solid fuel or denatured alcohol.